-Case 5: Polystyrene Solutions
+Case 5: Resin Dynamics

-This case also illustrates a production-oriented company that has ignored potential customers' needs and the uncontrollable environment.
+Used in this chapter, this case also illustrates a production-oriented company that has ignored potential customers' needs and the uncontrollable environment.
 It is easy to show the need for target marketing in this case.
 See case discussion in Part V.

-Case 12: DrJane.com-Custom Vitamins
+Case 12: DrV.com-Custom Vitamins